Should you upgrade your old ride or replace major components like an engine or transmission to keep it going?

 replacing a major system like an engine or transmission should coincide

-I've had customers come in for various repairs after major items like an engine or transmission were installed.
-Hard to solve check engine light problems or an automobile that doesn't run correctly, can be a common side effect of a major system replacement.
+I've had customers come in for various repairs after replacing major items like an engine or transmission.
+Hard to solve check engine light problems or an automobile that doesn't run correctly, remain common side effects of a major system replacement.

 Recently we had a customer come in with a check engine light on.
-The vehicle had set a bunch of trouble codes.
-As we started inspecting the vehicle we noticed that many of the connectors had broken where they plugged into the individual sensors.
+The vehicle set a bunch of trouble codes.
+As we started inspecting the vehicle we noticed many broken connectors where they plugged into the individual sensors.

 The customer explained they had the engine replaced at another shop.
 The repairs took place three months ago and came with a short term warranty.
 She told us how they provided and honored the 90 day warranty coverage that now expired.

 In that 3 month time span she found it necessary to return to the repair center at least once a week for various issues.
 She said the motor shop asked her to stop coming in after the warranty expired.